 - No history of comorbidities or medications that affect uric acid formation or excretion

-- Decreased uric acid excretion (most common)
+- Decreased uric acid excretion: most common cause

-- Increased uric acid production
+Increased uric acid production

 - Combined decreased excretion and overproduction: high alcohol consumption

-- ↑ Uric acid levels
+- Uric acid

 - Hyperuricemia with no symptoms

-- May last up to 20 years or even longer
+- May last ≥ 10 years

-Locations: Peripheral small joints in the lower extremities are especially affected.
+- Peripheral small joints in the lower extremities are especially affected.

-- Gonagra: inflammation of the knee (∼10% of cases)
+- Gonagra: inflammation of the knee

-- May also last up to several years
+- May last up to several years

 - Progressive joint destruction